Adolescent Intensive Outpatient Program (IOP)

 The DBT Center offers a highly specialized intensive outpatient program (IOP) for adolescents still in middle or high school, ages 13-18, struggling with anxiety, depression, anger issues, and trauma.
 The program is based on Dialectical Behavior Therapy (DBT) an evidenced-based treatment.

-When teens experience emotional pain, that pain can be expressed in multiple ways that interfere with their development, relationships, and healthy functioning.
 They may turn to destructive behaviors such as underachievement, self-harm, and substance use.
 Our program focuses on building adaptive coping skills for these youth and their parents/families/caretakers by teaching Dialectical Behavioral Therapy’s modules of skills, including Mindfulness, Distress Tolerance, Interpersonal Effectiveness, and emphasis on Emotion Regulation skills.

 The DBT Center offers a 6-hour intensive outpatient programs (IOP) for adolescents.